 - 1. To provide a balance between the requirements for local and regional access within the corridor for all modes including walking, bicycling, transit and private vehicles - 2.
-To promote economic development related to community objectives - 3.
-To improve the visual quality of the corridors for residents, workers and visitors in keeping with community character - 4.
-To enhance safety for all modes of travel and environmental quality within the corridors - 5.
-To support coherent and viable neighborhoods in sync with other community goals
+To promote economic development related to community objectives - To improve the visual quality of the corridors for residents, workers and visitors in keeping with community character - To enhance safety for all modes of travel and environmental quality within the corridors - 5.
+To support coherent and viable neighborhoods in sync with other community goals - 6.
+To assist in prioritizing transportation projects for the CTP and TIP

 Participants include WILMAPCO Staff, City of Wilmington, DelDOT, DART, a Consultant and the Community.
 Coordination with other ongoing planning studies and design projects, such as the Citywide Environmental Enhancement projects conducted by the City and the Christina Waterfront Projects being conducted by DelDOT and RDC, will be an integral part of this task.
-DelDOT contact: Ray Petrucci, City of Wilmington contact: David Blankenship. \$48,000 is budgeted for consultant support.
+DelDOT contacts: Drew Boyce and Mark Tudor, City of Wilmington contact: Herb Inden. \$48,000 is budgeted for consultant support.